 And that’s the kicker, t

 The vast majority of people are much too busy dealing with the day-to-day of living their life that they simply don’t have time to go and learn what they can do to help positively make changes.
 I have a full-time job.
-I’m relaunching my strategic consulting and business coaching company.
 I have three kids.
 I have two dogs.
 I have a wife.
 I have friends.
 I have things in my life that demand my attention.

 Yes, I know that if the fears these articles discuss come to fruition, then all of these things I’m spending time with will ultimately cease to exist.
 It’s easy to make the claim that this IS the most important thing.
 But bills are impacting many of us right now.
 Climate change feels distant.